lucasclerissepro/protoc-gen-temporal/README.md

 protoc-gen-temporal follows good practices of security, but 100% security cannot be assured. protoc-gen-temporal is provided **"as is"** without any **warranty**.
 Use at your own risk.

+The following components are scanned:

+- protoc plugin
+- generated code

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._

 <h2><img height="20" src="./img/license.svg">&nbsp;&nbsp;License</h2>